 Team Settings & Admin

-By default, the person requesting a review can decide how approvals work, but you can, instead, set a default behavior for all code reviews for the team.
+By default, the person requesting feedback can decide how approvals work, but you can, instead, set a default behavior for all feedback requests for the team.

-- Any reviewer can approve - Any one can approve the review, regardless of how many reviewers are assigned.
+- Any reviewer can approve - Any one can approve the feedback request, regardless of how many reviewers are assigned.

-- All reviewers must approve individually - Each assigned reviewer must individually approve the review before it’s considered approved.
+- All reviewers must approve individually - Each assigned reviewer must individually approve the feedback request before it’s considered approved.

-When a review is requested, you can decide if and how CodeStream suggests reviewers.
+You can also decide if and how CodeStream suggests reviewers.
 Round-robin will cycle through all developers on the team.
-Random will randomly assign the review to any developer on the team.
+Random will randomly assign the feedback request to any developer on the team.
 The Authorship options will suggest up to three reviewers based on the developers who wrote the lines of code impacted by the changes, as well as other developers who may have committed to the branch.